rszewczyk/wimf/README.md

   4. Run `docker-compose up -d` to start the application and it's dependencies
   5. Visit `http://localhost:9000` in your browser

-It will take a minute or so to ingest all 200,000+ records.
+It should take less than a minute to ingest all 200,000+ inspection reports.
+However the Yelp take a lot longer.
 You can check to see if the ingest process is complete by running `docker-compose logs ingest`.
+The application can still be use with

 ## Building Without Docker